 According to the National Highway Traffic Safety Administration (NHTSA), inadequate surveillance was the most frequently assigned driver-related cause of accidents.
 While issues pertaining to the environment and equipment can cause an accident, driver-related factors, which are sometimes referred to as recognition errors, must be thoroughly assessed and investigated because of the critical role they play in causing or contributing to an accident.

 When it comes to driver recognition errors, many of them are preventable with proper training and experience.
 We must determine which factors were involved in your accident and establish a link, if any, between driver inattention, negligence, or carelessness and the accident you were involved in.
 We could potentially hold a trucking company owner or operator liable for damages as well if they hired inexperienced drivers or did not invest in appropriate driver training.

 How our Lafayette inadequate surveillance lawyers at Laborde Earles Injury Lawyers can help you depends on the circumstances of your case.
-Please call us at (337) 777-7777 for a free case evaluation and to learn more about the damages you may be entitled to seek compensation for.
+Call a Lafayette personal injury lawyer today to schedule your free consultation.

 Failure to Adequately Surveil the Road May Lead to Severe Damages

 Inadequate surveillance can lead to serious injuries and significant property and vehicle damage.
 Depending on the cause and extent of your accident, we may be able to help you seek compensation for:

 - Bodily injuries: Bodily injuries can range from minor injuries, such as sprains and scratches, to serious injuries, such as brain, spinal cord, and organ damage.

 - Property damage: This might include damage to your vehicle, possessions inside your vehicle, and your property if the accident occurred near your home or place of business.